GabrielGhe/GabrielGhe.github.io/_posts/2016-02-04-web-automation-with-selenium.md

 3. Go to `GabrielGhe.github.io`
 4. Type `java` in the searchbox

-This is how what it should look like at the end.
+This is what it should look like at the end.
 ![Plan]({{ ASSET_PATH }}/../images/2016-02-04-web-automation-with-selenium.gif)